TheArturthur/CoppermindScraper/Cosmere/Aon.md

 >“*Power, Energy*”
 \-Ars Arcanum

 Aon Daa is the preferred offensive weapon of the Elantrians.
-When drawn successfully, a burst of light is emitted that warps and twists the air around it.
-The light then strikes its target with considerable explosive force.
+When drawn, a burst of light is emitted that warps and twists the air around it.
+The outputted light strikes its target with considerable explosive force.
 *Examples:* Daa Plantation

 ### Dao